clafonta/ll-amplify-auth-storage-steps/docs/06-add-data-and-graphql.md

 Make the following selections.
 ```
 ?
 Select from one of the below mentioned services: GraphQL
 ?
 Here is the GraphQL API that we will create.
+Select a setting to edit or continue Authorization modes: API key (default, expiration time: 7 days from now)

+>>> IMPORTANT!
+Change Authorization modes from ```API key``` to ```Amazon Cognito User Pool``` <<<<

+?
+Choose the default authorization type for the API Amazon Cognito User Pool
+Use a Cognito user pool configured as a part of this project.
+?
+Configure additional auth types?
+No
+?
+Here is the GraphQL API that we will create.
 Select a setting to edit or continue Continue
 ?
 Choose a schema template: Blank Schema
+✅ GraphQL schema compiled successfully.
 ```

 Let's add a Schema _before_ getting amplify to push our updates.
 We'll place the file within the Amplify directory within the project.